 Frank Engelen is a non-executive Director.
-Frank Engelen joined JAB as a partner in September 2020 and became a Senior Partner in September 2022.
+Frank Engelen is a Managing Partner and the Chief Financial Officer of JAB.
+He is also a member of the board of directors of several JAB controlled companies.
+Frank joined JAB as a partner in September 2020 and became a Senior Partner in September 2022.
 Prior to that, he was a partner of PwC for 17 years, during which time he was a member of the board of PwC Netherlands for five years, and a member of the board of PwC Europe for two years.

-Ana García Fau is currently a Non-Executive Director at Merlin Properties SA (Spain), Gestamp Automation SA (Spain) and Celinex Telecom (Spain).
-She is also Non-Executive Chairperson and Chair of the Remuneration Committee at Finerge SA (Portugal) and Non-Executive Director and member of the Audit and

-Risk Committee at Globalvia (Spain).
-Additionally, she is a member of advisory boards at Swiss bank Pictet (Iberia), Salesforce (EMEA), DLA Piper and the McKinsey Alumni Council (Spain).
+Ana García Fau is a non-executive Director.
+She is currently a Non-Executive Director at Merlin Properties SA (Spain), Gestamp Automation SA (Spain) and Celinex Telecom (Spain).
+She is also Non-Executive Chairperson and Chair of the Remuneration Committee at Finerge SA (Portugal).
+Additionally, she is a member of advisory boards at Swiss bank Pictet (Iberia), Salesforce (EMEA) and the McKinsey Alumni Council (Spain).
+She is an external advisor to Cosentino Group in Spain.
 Between 2006 and 2014, Ms. García Fau was CEO of Yell for the Spanish and Latin American businesses, before expanding her role to the US Hispanic market.
 Previously, between 1997 and 2006, she served as Chief Corporate Development Officer and CFO of TPI (Yellow Pages & Digital businesses) at the Telefónica Group.
-Between 2015 and 2022, Ms. García Fau served on the Board of Eutelsat Communications SA (France), where she was also a member of Audit and Risk Committee.
+Between 2015 and 2022, Ms. García Fau served on the Board of Eutelsat Communications SA and Technicolor SA (France), DLA Piper LLP (UK) and Globalvia SAU (Spain).

 Peter Harf is a non-executive Director.
 He is the Chair and a Managing Partner at JAB.
 He is also the Chair of the board of directors of Coty and a member of the board of directors of Keurig Dr Pepper.
-Mr. Harf is the founder of Delete Blood Cancer DKMS, a foundation dedicated to finding donors for leukaemia patients.
-Previously, he served as Chair of Anheuser-Busch InBev SA/NV, Deputy Chair of Reckitt Benckiser and Chief Executive Officer of Coty.
-Prior to joining JAB, he was Senior Vice President of Corporate Planning at AEG-Telefunken, Frankfurt, Germany.
-Peter began his career at the Boston Consulting Group.
+Mr. Harf is the founder of Delete Blood Cancer (DKMS), a global organization dedicated to fighting blood cancer with over

+10 million registered donors.
+Previously, he served as Chair of Anheuser-Busch InBev SA/NV, member of the board of directors of Burger King, Deputy Chair of Reckitt Benckiser and Chief Executive Officer of Coty.

 Denis Hennequin is a non-executive Director.
 He is the founding partner of French Food Capital and a founder of The Green Jersey consulting firm.
 From 2014 to 2016, he was a partner for Cojean Limited.
 He began his career at McDonald's in Paris and advanced up through the organisation to be named President and Managing Director of McDonald's France.
 After that, he was appointed as the first non-American to serve as president of McDonald's Europe.
 In 2009, Denis joined the Accor SA board of directors as an independent director and became executive director of Accor SA in December 2010, before assuming the CEO role in January 2011, which he held until 2013.
 He served on the boards of directors of John Lewis Partnership plc, SSP Group plc and Eurostar International Limited.
-He currently serves as Chair of the board of KellyDeli Company Limited and of Picard Surgeles SAS, Chair of the remuneration committee of Bakkavör Group plc; he is non-executive director of Pret A Manger (through Pret Holding 1 Limited) and also serves on the board of Espresso House.
+Denis was also Chairman of the board of Picard Surgeles SAS until 2023.
+He currently serves as Chair of the remuneration committee of Bakkavör Group plc, Vice-Chairman and member of the remuneration committee of Pret A Manger, non-executive director and member of the remuneration committee of Espresso House and non-executive director of KellyDeli Company Limited and Elior.
+The Board will propose to the shareholders to reappoint Denis Hennequin as a non-executive Director of the company at the annual general meeting on 30 May 2024.